Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/addonstructure/metadata/_index.md

   If there is a website where the user can find additional information about your Addon, you can add the link here.

+- `minSysapVersion` (optional, since System Access Point version 3.1.0)

+  The minimum version of the system access point required by this Addon, for example "3.1.0".
+A System Access Point that prior to version 3.1.0 will ignore this.

 - `parameters` (optional)

   This attribute can contain a JSON object containing additional parameters of your Addon.